 (1) Cancellation in the District Interest.
-The District may cancel a Procurement or solicitation when the cancelation is in the best interest of the District as determined by the District.
-The reasons for the cancellation must be made part of the Procurement File.
-The District is not liable to any Bidder or Proposer for any loss or expense caused by or resulting from the cancellation or rejection of a solicitation, Bid, Proposal, or Award.
+The District may cancel a Procurementprocurement or solicitation when the cancelation is in the best interest of the District as determined by the District.
+The reasons for the cancellation mustshall be made part of the Procurement FileSolicitation file.
+The District is not liable to any Bidderbidder or Proposer for any loss or expense caused by or resulting from the cancellation or rejection of a solicitation, Bid, Proposalbid, proposal, or Awardaward.

 (2) Notice of Cancellation Before Opening.
-If the District cancels a Procurement or solicitation prior to Opening, the District must provide Written notice of cancellation in the same manner that the District initially provided notice of the solicitation.
-Such notice of cancellation must:
+If the District cancels a Procurementprocurement or solicitation prior to Opening, the District mustshall provide Writtenwritten notice of cancellation in the same manner that the District initially provided notice of the solicitationSolicitation.
+Such notice of cancellation mustshall: